LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 Use lab 4, part 2 as a starting point.
 (Originally done for lab 2, part 2.
 It was a review site with a home page and at least three review pages.)

-1. On the home page, use the CSS float property to more a figure to a new location.
-(Use clear on the element that comes after the figure so it is not affected)
+1. Use float and other appropriate CSS properties to create navigation buttons on each page.
-2. On  at least one figure, on each of the three review pages (not the home page):
+2. On  at least one figure:
    - Add padding, a visible border, and margin.
    - Make the corners of the figures rounded.
    - Use relative positioning to place the figures somewhere other than their original location.